jasonwhite/button/docs/_docs/index.md

 Since we can correctly do recursive builds, we can also generate the build description with, say, a scripting language as part of the build.
-The program [`bblua`][bblua] is provided for this purpose.
+The program [`button-lua`][button-lua] is provided for this purpose.
 As the name might imply, it uses the lightweight [Lua][] scripting language to specify build descriptions at a high level.
 For example, this considerably more terse script (`BUILD.lua`) can generate the JSON build description from the earlier section:

 ```lua
 local cc = require "rules.cc"